 - 1. The borrower is onboarded on a platform, provided by an originator (such as a cooperative, guild, wholesale buyer, digital wallet, or another provider), where the borrower defines their funding needs. - 2.
-One or more trusted parties provide credentials to the borrower to start building their self-sovereign credit record. - 3.
-The originator creates a loan offer in the form of a project with details about the local activities and the financing needs of the borrowers, with the aim to receive a credit line from the decentralized marketplace. - 4.
-A capital provider reviews the projects with their predefined eligibility criteria, assesses the risk and approves the credit line if it fulfills the risk policy.
-The capital provider deploys additional funding to the project as a senior tranche via the decentralized marketplace, fully delegating the actual lending activity to the originator and the protocol. - 5.
-Borrowers go through a simple application process to receive a loan from the decentralized marketplace after asserting their eligibility with their verifiable credentials. - 6.
-The disbursed amount is received by the borrowers in the borrowing application or directly paid to a trusted party, such as a merchant or a supplier, who provides the necessary goods and services to the borrower to achieve their goals.
+One or more trusted parties, such as merchants of suppliers, provide credentials to the borrower to start building their self-sovereign credit record. - 3.
+The originator creates a loan offer in the form of a project with details about the local activities and the financing needs of the borrowers. - 4.
+Borrowers go through a simple application process to receive a loan after asserting their eligibility with their verifiable credentials. - 5.
+The disbursed amount is received by the borrowers in the borrowing application or directly paid to a third party, such as a merchant or a supplier. - 6.
+The third party provides the necessary goods and services to the borrower to achieve their goals. - 7.
+Depending on their business activity and the agreed lending conditions, the borrowers repay their loans on a regular basis or as a bullet payment at the end of the season.